reslp/dockerfiles/README.md

 Some of the images are bare-bone and should maybe be changed when incorporated into analysis pipelines.

 The **working directory** in these containers is generally `/data`.
 This can be used as a bindpoint.
 Downloaded software is generally kept in `/software`.
-Some older containers here may however not follow this rules.
+Some older containers here may however not follow these rules.

 The **tags** given for each container correspond the the available versions of different programs.